samsea18/ta-analysis/README.md

 This project implements and evaluates simple technical indicator-based trading strategies (SMA, EMA, RSI, MACD, Bollinger Bands) to construct quarterly rebalanced portfolios.

-The strategies are benchmarked against the SPY ETF over the period from **May 2022 to May 2025**.
+The strategies are benchmarked against the SPY ETF over the period from **June 2022 to June 2025**.

 ## Objectives